-The Ted Talk on Vulnerability by guest speaker Brene Brown inspired me to do more research on what gets in the way of people being vulnerable.
+The Ted Talk on vulnerability by guest female motivational speaker, Brené Brown inspired me to do more research on what gets in the way of people being vulnerable.

-After listening to several podcasts with Brene' and reading a couple articles, I found out that being cool is the enemy of vulnerability.
+After listening to several podcasts with Brown and reading a couple articles, I found out that being cool is the enemy of vulnerability.

 Being cool is perceived as being self-assured and in control and risking no emotional exposure.

 Further, positioning being hip as a valuable personality trait, has a danger.
 Kids will engage in very high-risk behaviors when being cool is an important value.